wryyyyyyyy/runner_one/docs/about.md

 description: About project concept page
 ---

-####   _Just a kind of some starter project for Github Actions testing purposes.
+##### Just a kind of some starter project for Github Actions testing purposes.
 Can be labelled as template for future projects including Github Page uses Jekyll as static site generator.
-Produced rendered default pages over CI workflow._
+Produced rendered default pages over CI workflow.
+See below how it works.

 ```yaml